 The key is to find what works for YOU, your family and your shopping habits.
 Everyone has parameters within which they work.
 Maybe your child has food allergies, maybe your child hates everything but bread, maybe you don't have time to start something new because you're so overwhelmed with what you already have - just start where you are with baby steps.

+In the coming weeks I hope to spend more time on savvy food savings and healthy (yummy!) eating not just for your Superstars but for you too!
 I'll be interviewing a sweet woman named Vui whom I met on one my trips to Whole Foods.
 Vui use to own a restaurant in Atlanta, Georgia and I can't wait to share some of her ideas and tips to cook and eat healthy with lots of flavor and fun.

-1. uhhh...i literally read this just as i had finished giving my kids cookie dough to eat. they are still licking their spoons as i type...
+uhhh...i literally read this just as i had finished giving my kids cookie dough to eat. they are still licking their spoons as i type...

-but as you said, mom wanted it and ate it, so the kids did too.
+ReplyDeletebut as you said, mom wanted it and ate it, so the kids did too.

 on a better savvy-mom note, let me share this: i took your advice and went to goodwill this week...three times, actually! and my biggest, i-can't-stand-how-excited-i-am find? a stainless steel cuisinart coffee make w/built in grinder that retails for $100 on amazon and way over that in any other store. my price? $8.99!!!!! i was so excited. nevermind that i don't even drink coffee nor do i have any knowledge on how to use it. my husband couldn't understand why i was so excited about a coffe maker when neither of us even likes coffe. i kept telling him how fabulously fancy it is and how it made me want to learn to like coffee. i will definitely use it when we have people over. i used to use a 9.99 target coffee pot for when we had guests, but it broke after about 3 or 4 uses. thanks again for your inspiring posts! i'm addicted...to your blog AND to goodwill. julia.

-2. We have the same food philosophy with our kids and they eat most anything, even if they don't love it.
+We have the same food philosophy with our kids and they eat most anything, even if they don't love it.
 And, I find that if they don't love it the first time, by the tenth or twentieth time- when they realize it's not going to disappear from the menu- they will at least eat it without complaining to "make their bodies healthy".
 And, though you didn't touch on it- this is *totally* savvy because it is much easier and less expensive to make ONE THING for the whole family than it is to make two (or three) separate things to please everyone.
 Looking forward to seeing your interview- very fun!